learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 Statistics and data visualization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 - New queries have been added to the /manage/statistics page, including multiprogram statistics on student and teacher registration.
-The results of these queries included graphs to visualize the change of various metrics across programs through time (e.g. # class-student-hours approved).
+The results of these queries include graphs to visualize the change of various metrics across programs through time (e.g. # class-student-hours approved).

 Volunteer registration changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~